cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ## Monitor AWS alerts

+The platform uses AWS GuardDuty to monitor changes to the platform.
+If alerts are triggered by GuardDuty, they will be emailed to the security Google group.
+Review these alerts to determine what triggered the alert.

+### Monitor failed AWS logins

-Keep tabs on the private channel `#cg-aws-security` and review the alerts that are posted by AWS GuardDuty.
+Keep tabs on the private channel `#cg-aws-security` and review the alerts that are posted on failed logins via [cg-aws-cloudtrail-notifier](https://github.com/cloud-gov/cg-aws-cloudtrail-notifier).
 Review the linked CloudWatch alert for more details and research what triggered the alert.
+As part of the response, in thread to each of these alerts, respond the review status of the alert.

-If you're unable to ascertain an event was triggered, follow the [Security Incident Response Guide]({{site.baseurl}}/docs/ops/security-ir).
+If you're unable to ascertain why an alert was triggered, follow the [Security Incident Response Guide]({{site.baseurl}}/docs/ops/security-ir).

 ## Review vulnerability and compliance reports